Azure-Samples/azure-sdk-for-python-storage-blob-upload-download/README.md

 setx AZURE_STORAGE_CONNECTIONSTRING "<yourconnectionstring>"
 ```

-### Folders Introduction
-You will find the following folders: storage-blobs-python-quickstart-v3, which references the 2.1.0 SDK and storage-blobs-python-quickstart-v4, which uses the 12.0.0 version of the SDK.

-### This Quickstart shows how to do some basic operations of Storage Blobs.
+### This Quickstart shows how to do the following operations of Storage Blobs.
 - Create a Storage Account using the Azure Portal.
 - Create a container.
 - Upload a file to block blob.